 An excerpt from

-The Chicago Conspiracy Trial
+The Conspiracy Trial of the Chicago Seven

 When Judge Hoffman mounted the bench in his courtroom on September 24, 1969, his marshal Ron Dobroski banged the gavel and there was the shuffle and stir of everyone rising—everyone except seven of the defendants.
 Judge Hoffman never seemed so slight as, with his right hand tucked in a languid Napoleonic fashion into his black robe, he looked over the courtroom.
 Only one defendant was standing in traditional respect to the judge, stonily, head up, at the far end of the defense table.
 It was Bobby G. Seale, a dark brown man, with round natural hair, National Chairman of the Black Panther party.
 He was leaning upon the table with one fist as if to underline that he knew why his name had been tacked onto the tail end of the indictments.
 The marshal called again for everyone to rise.
 The seven white defendants did not rise and even laughed among themselves.
 Judge Hoffman looked here and there with brief discomfort, and chose this time to ignore the disrespect.